 Should You Chink or Stain Your Logs First?

-Let the stain set for two to seven days before beginning the chinking process — especially when it comes to oil-based stains, as the grease can linger for days or even a couple of weeks.
-Allowing the stain to set will also make it easier to clean the chinking material from your house logs.
+Let the stain set for two to seven days before beginning the chinking process — especially when it comes to oil-based stains, as the residual oil on the surface of the logs can linger for days or even weeks.

-- The log stain can be water- or oil-based, but it’s best to purchase a high-end product.
+The log stain can be water- or oil-based, but it’s best to purchase a high-end product that has a warranty and that meets the manufactures application guidelines.
 It’s a larger investment up front, but it will save you time and money in the long run.